mborgerson/wiki-export/wiki/Main_Page_Header.md

 console at this point.

 <hr>
-This wiki was started by xqemu (Xbox emulator) authors.
-It will become the place for all remaining Xbox projects to come together.
-If you are interested in helping or discussing this, please come chat with us in
-\#xqemu on freenode or Cxbx-Reloaded/Lobby on gitter.im.
+This wiki will become the place for all remaining Xbox projects to come together.
+If you are interested in helping or discussing this, please come chat with us in \#xqemu on freenode or Cxbx-Reloaded/Lobby on gitter.im.

 </div>
 </div>